 As visitor numbers are limited and this garden in the sky is not exactly a well-kept secret, you need to be quick off the mark.

-Sky Garden tickets are released three weeks in advance and to guarantee a decent slot, you need to book as early as possible.
-Book timed tickets on the Sky Garden’s website.
+Sky Garden tickets are released on a weekly basis – the website will tell you the next release date – and to guarantee a decent slot, you need to book as early as possible.
+Book timed tickets on the Sky Garden’s website up to three weeks in advance of your visit.

 In theory, admission slots are for one hour only but I didn’t see staff try to turf out those who may have overstayed their welcome.